celestiaorg/docs/docs/nodes/hardfork-process.md

 which require coordination work among the validators prior to activating the upgrades.

-This process is called a Hardfork or a network upgrade.
-In those events, the Celestia Labs team will be coordinating with the validators on the what they need to do in order to be ready for an upcoming hardfork.
+This process is called a hardfork or a network upgrade.
+In those events, the Celestia Labs team will be coordinating with the validators on what they need to do in order to be ready for an upcoming hardfork.

 Hardforks are not backward-compatible with older versions of the network